mcarifio/bashenv/README.md

   dns server via my router but hostname completions use `/etc/hosts` by default and "widening the scope" for this takes work and time
   I don't currently have.
 It also introduces networking and network management into the mix.
 Which isn't bad.
 But beyond bash functions.

+* Question: As soon as I start modifying and adding files in `~/bashenv/profile.d`, I will diverge from this repository and pulling from the fork will just screw up my own repository, yes?
+Answer: Unfortunately yes, I think that's right.
+The function `bashenv.profile` in `~/.bash_profile` will look for `.sh` files in directory `profile-${USER}.d` as well as `profile.d`.
+This helps when you have several usernames as clients, e.g.
+  `mcarifio` or `tester`.
+But it's unrealistic to dodge changes in `profile.d` especially if you make local modifications to forked files.
+In the worst case pulling from the fork might silently swallow your modifications.
+Low ceremony has a price.